harfangk/harfangk.github.io/_drafts/2018-01-28-elm-function-operators-ko.md

     list |> List.map toString |> List.map (String.left 1) |> List.map (String.toInt) |> List.map (Result.withDefault 0)
 ```

 Thanks to `|>`, we no longer have to assign intermediate results to pass them to the next step.
-How
+Moreover, `|>` gives a visual hint about where the data will flow to.

-does this work? `|>` passes its first argument to its second argument, which is always a function,
+How does this work? `|>` passes its first argument to its second argument, which is always
-as can be seen in its type signature: `(|>) : a -> (a -> b) -> b`.
-Instead of expressing the
+a function.
+You can see that in its type signature: `(|>) : a -> (a -> b) -> b`.
+Instead of
-function as several distinct operations, we can express it as a pipeline of connected operations.
+expressing the function as several distinct operations, we can express it as a single pipeline of
+connected operations.

 It's important to note that there's no magic involved here. `|>` is just a syntactic sugar.
 The
 above function can be expressed like this too: